-Maryland maintains one of the best public school systems in the country, and that is not by accident.
-We have made a concerted effort to make sure that our schools get the funding they need to help our kids achieve all of their academic goals and set them on the right path towards success.
-I am a strong supporter of our public schools and take immense pride in those achievements.
+Maryland, not so long ago, had one of the best public school systems in the country, and it is imperative for our children and our future that we return to that status.
+By passing the Blueprint for Maryland’s Future, we have made a concerted effort to make sure that our schools get the funding they need to help our kids achieve all of their academic goals and set them on the right path towards success.
+I am a strong supporter of our public schools and take immense pride in those efforts.
 Public school funding not only helps our students achieve their goals, but helps us as a State maintain a highly educated citizenry, our greatest economic resource.
-I am happy to work with my colleagues in the General Assembly to make education a priority, even while we’ve dealt with painful cuts to and misleading promises about our budget.
-We continue to focus on maximizing school funding, both operationally and through capital construction funding.
+I am happy to work with my colleagues in the General Assembly to make education a priority by maximizing school funding, both operationally and through capital construction funding.
 This way, we can maintain the best possible learning and education facilities, staff them with the best, most experienced educators and school staff, and provide the resources that our children need to learn and thrive in a competitive economic environment.

 Education also goes beyond K-12, and we have some of the best public Universities available to our graduates.
 Providing funding is a necessary step I fight for every year, but in addition, we need to make sure higher education is affordable as well.
-That is why I supported the College Affordability Act of 2016 and supported establishing the Student Loan Tax Credit in 2017.
-As a member of the Appropriations Committee, I fought and obtained funding for facilities and resources for both Montgomery College and the Universities at Shady Grove.
+Working with my colleagues, I will continue to work to keep college tuition down, and work towards a future with no student loan debt.
+As a member of the Appropriations Committee, I fought and will continue to fight for funding for facilities and resources for both Montgomery College and the Universities at Shady Grove.